-Infection by helminths (worms)

-• May be limited solely to the intestinal lumen

-•May involve a complex process with migration of the adult or immature worm through the body before localization in a particular tissue.
+Infection by helminths (worms) may be limited solely to the intestinal lumen or may involve a complex process with migration of the adult or immature worm through the body before localization in a particular tissue other that intestinal tract.

-helminths have either

-- •a simple cycle of egg deposition and development of the egg to produce a mature worm, - others must progress through one or more hosts and one or more morphological stages, each metabolically distinct from the other, before emerging as an adult
+Helminths have either a simple cycle of egg deposition and development of the egg to produce a mature worm, OR others must progress through one or more hosts and one or more morphological stages, each metabolically distinct from the other, before emerging as an adult.

-Pathogenic helminths can be divided into the following
+Pathogenic helminths can be divided into the following:

-- cestodes (flatworms),
+- Cestodes (flatworms)

-- nematodes (roundworms),
+- Nematodes (roundworms)

-- trematodes (flukes)
+- Trematodes (flukes)

-- Acanthocephala (thorny-headed worms).
+- Acanthocephala (thorny- headed worms)